 “Strengthen, O Lord, your servant Name with your Holy Spirit; empower him/her for your service; and sustain him/her all the days of him/her life.”
 1979 Book of Common Prayer, page 309.

-Confirmation Class begins in early September.
+Confirmation Class begins in early September and February.
 The class meets every other Sunday at 9:15 a.m. to prepare for Confirmation during the Bishop’s visitation in the Spring.

 If you have questions about the dates of classes, how to sign up, or need any more information on Confirmation, email Zack at